department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Findings.md

 ## Details of Findings

 _For each finding, list details with supporting quotes and images when possible.
 Please **add relevant keywords/labels to your findings** selected from the [research repository label list](https://github.com/department-of-veterans-affairs/va.gov-research-repository/labels?page=1&sort=name-asc).
 Adding keywords/labels to your findings will help others find research relevant to their work._

-_To add images: ![text](link - add image to github folder and link here with .png)_
+_To add images: ![text](link - add image to github folder and link here with .png)_ _List all labels that apply to this finding from the [research repository label list](https://github.com/department-of-veterans-affairs/va.gov-research-repository/labels?page=1&sort=name-asc)._

 **Key Finding 1: Additional explanation needed**

-Labels: [BNFT: Healthcare], [TREND: Content]
+Labels: [BNFT: Healthcare], [DSP: Contextual help], [TREND: Content]

-_List all labels that apply to this finding from the [research repository label list](https://github.com/department-of-veterans-affairs/va.gov-research-repository/labels?page=1&sort=name-asc)._

 There were a some areas of the application where participants mentioned examples **where more information would be helpful for them to understand** what they were being asked.